Ceasar128/MultronFguardian/README.md

 * You can set RSA Key Length (from 2048 to 16384) (Default is 3072)
 * You can set Password-Iteration Rate.
 (Default is 4 Iteration)
+* You can set Argon2id Parallelism Number (Default is 1)
 * You can set Argon2id Memory Rate.
 (Default is 256) {256, 512, 1024} | MB
 * You can set shredder iteration rate (1-99) (Default is 3)
 * You can also set Symmetric Algorithm Key Size (If algorithm supports)